bluedynamics/relstorage_packer/README.rst

 VDEX is a very good standardized format for multilingual vocabularies, ontologies, etc. It just sucks to create its XML manually.
 There is poor editor support.
-But everybody has Excel, well, but almost everybody nows how to create tables.
+But everybody has Excel, well, but almost everybody knows how to create tables.
 So let the user create a sheet with a column of keys for each term and for each language a column with the translated terms value.